 TABLES

 TABLE 1.
 Effects of precipitation and temperature treatments on the number of leaves and length of the longest leaf of Plantago lanceolata plants; mean ± se of n = 4-6.
-There were no significant effect of precipitation, temperature and their interaction on these plant traits but a trend for more leaves in the drought treatment (see results for statistics).
+There were no significant effects of precipitation, temperature and their interaction on these plant traits but a trend for more leaves in the drought treatment (see results for statistics).